ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 {: #enabling_schema_registry}

 Currently the schema registry is not enabled by default and can only be enabled for {{site.data.keyword.messagehub}} Enterprise plan service instances.
-To request the enablement of the schema registry, please raise a [support ticket](https://cloud.ibm.com/docs/get-support?topic=get-support-getting-customer-support#using-avatar).
+To request the enablement of the schema registry, open a [support ticket](https://cloud.ibm.com/docs/get-support?topic=get-support-getting-customer-support#using-avatar).
 Ensure that you include the CRN of your {{site.data.keyword.messagehub}} service instance in the ticket.
 The CRN of the service instance can be found using the following IBM Cloud CLI command (where $SERVICENAME is the name of your {{site.data.keyword.messagehub}} service instance).